paulsonkoly/calc/Readme.md

 Comments start with ; until the end of the line.

 The top level non-terminal is the program, a program consists of statements.
-Statements are on a single line up to the first new line character, blocks span across multiple lines.
+Statements are on a single line up to the first new line character, whereas blocks span across multiple lines.

 The language has the following statement types: